piharpi/piharpi.com/_posts/2018-09-28-hello-world-how-this-site-was-made.md

 date: 2018-09-28 09:45:47 +07:00
 modified: 2019-08-29 09:24:47 +07:00
 tags: [blog, netlify, jekyll, github]
-excerpt: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
+description: All the services are free, a source code this site placed on github repository and intergration with netlify service, another service that you can use is github page for hosting your own static site.
 # image: "/assets/img/posts/blog/frontslash.png"
 ---